Brazil's Vamos plans to raise up to $205 mln in share offering

 SAO PAULO, Sept 12 (Reuters) - Brazilian truck rental company Vamos Locacao de Caminhoes Maquinas e Equipamentos VAMO3.SA said on Monday it plans to raise up to 1.05 billion reais ($205.07 million) in a follow-on share offering.

-The firm will issue 48.41 million new common shares, which could be upsized by 50%, or 24.205 million shares, if demand allows it.
-The amount expected to be raised in the offer is based on Friday's closing price.
+The firm will issue 48.41 million new common shares, which could be increased by 50%, or 24.205 million shares, if demand allows it.
+The amount expected to be raised in the offer is based on Friday's closing priceof 14.46 reais.

+Vamos said the proceeds of the offer will be used for investments in organic growth and to acquire more trucks and machinery.

+BTG Pactual, Bradesco BBI, Itau BBA, JPMorgan, Santander, UBS and XP Inc will manage the offering, which is set to be priced on Sept.
+21, the company said.

 ($1 = 5.1202 reais)